Myths and Facts

 To help sort out the various possibilities, a woman with an abnormal Pap test will likely have follow up testing.
 A Pap is a screening test, not a diagnostic one, so a provider will help determine the next steps to take, which may include additional testing or procedures such as colposcopy and biopsy.

-But this very effective system of protection can work only when each woman takes responsibility for the first step herself, by getting screened regular intervals.
+But this very effective system of protection can work only when women get screened regular intervals.
 More than 50% of all new cervical cancers are in women who have never been screened or have not been screened in the past five years.

 The concern about life-long recurrences may be based on a misconception rather than a myth.
 It’s true that at present there is no known cure for genital HPV.
-As a virus, it will remain in the infected person’s cells for an indefinite time–most often in a latent state but occasionally producing symptoms or disease, as we have discussed elsewhere.
-Recent studies from the Albert Einstein College of Medicine and from the University of Washington suggest that HPV may eventually be cleared, or rooted out altogether, in most people with well-functioning immune systems.
+As a virus, it will remain in the infected person’s cells for an indefinite time—most often in a latent state but occasionally producing symptoms or disease.
+Recent studies from the Albert Einstein College of Medicine and from the University of Washington suggest that HPV may eventually be cleared in most people with well-functioning immune systems.
 However, in at least some cases the virus apparently does remain in the body indefinitely, able to produce symptoms if the immune system weakens.